TexZK/YM7128B_emu/README.md

 ## Usage

-To use this library, just include `YM7128B.c` and `YM7128B.h` into your project.
+To use this library, just include `YM7128B_emu.c` and `YM7128B_emu.h` into your project.

 All the engines implement the same conceptual flow:

-1. Status memory allocation
+1. Status memory allocation.
-2. Call *Ctor()* method to invalidate internal data
+2. Call *Ctor()* method to invalidate internal data.
-3. Call *Reset()* method to clear emulated registers
+3. Call *Reset()* method to clear emulated registers.
-4. Call *SetSampleRate()* to allocate internal delay memory (only for *Ideal* engine)
+4. Call *SetSampleRate()* to allocate internal delay memory (only for *Ideal* engine).
-5. Call *Start()* to start the algorithms
+5. Call *Start()* to start the algorithms.
 6. Processing loop:
-    1. Filter input samples
+    1. Filter input samples.
-    2. Resample input samples
+    2. Resample input samples.
     3. For each sample:
-       1. Call *Process()* method, with appropriate data types
+       1. Call *Process()* method, with appropriate data types.
-    4. Resample output samples
+    4. Resample output samples.
-    5. Filter output samples
+    5. Filter output samples.
-7. Call *Stop()* method to stop the algorithms
+7. Call *Stop()* method to stop the algorithms.
-8. Call *Dtor()* method to deallocate and invalidate internal data
+8. Call *Dtor()* method to deallocate and invalidate internal data.
 9. Status memory deallocation.

 Register access timings are not emulated.